realworldocaml/book/en/maps-and-hashtables.md

 underlies a map, hashtables depend on having a _hash function_, _i.e._, a function for converting a key to an integer.

-When creating a hashtable, we need to provide value of type _hashable_ which includes among other things the function for hashing the key type.
-This is analogous to the comaprator used for creating maps.
+When creating a hashtable, we need to provide a value of type _hashable_ which includes among other things the function for hashing the key type.
+This is analogous to the comparator used for creating maps.

 ```ocaml
 # let table = Hashtbl.create ~hashable:String.hashable ();;